Sequential Design for the Efficient Estimation of Offshore Structure Failure Probability: Synthetic simulation study

 Figure~\ref{fig:synth_est_comp} shows the distribution of the IS-PT estimate $\hat{p}_\text{IS}$ and the AGE estimates $\hat{p}_\text{GP}$ (from $U^{(1)}$ and $U^{(2)}$ at iteration 100, $\lambda=\lambda^*)$ around the target failure probability $p_\text{Sn}$.
 A summary of the RMSEs and biases for these estimates can be seen in Table~\ref{tab:rmse_synth}, along with the number of expensive function evaluations $n_\text{Ev}$ required for each replicate analysis.
 Both variants of the $\hat{p}_\text{GP}$ estimate show an equivalent performance to $\hat{p}_\text{IS}$ for around 12\% of required expensive function evaluations, provided we have knowledge of the optimal weight parameter $\lambda^*$.
 The AGE approach with utility $U^{(2)}$ is computationally somewhat more demanding than that using $U^{(1)}$, due to the required calculation of ALC \eqref{equation:alc} at each iteration.

 However, if $\lambda^*$ is unknown, and cannot be reliability estimated, we see that IS-PT provides a useful if computationally more demanding alternative.
-The current analysis shows that approximately 2000 expensive function iterations using IS-PT are sufficient to estimate a bimodal CDE well in two dimensions, avoiding the need to specify problematic hyperparameters such as $\lambda$.
-We explore the relative merits of IS-PT and AGE methodologies further for the monopile structure scenario of Section~\ref{section:application}.
+The current analysis shows that approximately 2000 expensive function iterations using IS-PT are sufficient to estimate a bimodal CDE well in two dimensions, avoiding the need to specify problematic hyperparameters such as $\lambda$. {To provide some context, we also considered estimating failure probability using a simple standard Monte Carlo sampling algorithm, with a total number of 2100 Monte Carlo samples to match that used for IS-PT and AGE variants in Table~1.
+We found corresponding RMSE and bias values for failure probability of $3.61 \times 10^{-4}$ and $7.29 \times 10^{-5}$ respectively.
+Clearly in terms of RMSE, standard Monte Carlo sampling provides considerably poorer estimates of failure probability than both PI-IS and the two AGE variants considered here.} We explore the relative merits of IS-PT and AGE methodologies further for the monopile structure scenario of Section~\ref{section:application}.